GilbertoASJ/GilbertoASJ/README.md

 - Studying the last year of high school 👨‍🎓

-- Knowledge in HTML5, CSS3, Sass, Bootstrap, Wordpress and Javascript 🚀
+- Knowledge in HTML5, CSS3, Sass, Bootstrap, Wordpress, Git and Javascript 🚀

 - Studying and expanding knowledge in Front-End and Frameworks 📚